itsmethahseer/Chat-Bots/README.md

 1. **QA_LLms:** Implements a chatbot capable of question answering and language translation.
 Utilizes Google/Flax-T5-XXL for question answering and Helsinki-NLP/opus-mt-en-{target_language} for language translation.

 2. **chatbot_pdf:** Contains a chatbot application for question answering from documents, such as PDFs.
-Utilizes Google/Flan-T5-XXL from Huggingface and employs faiss for embedding-related processes.
+Utilizes **Google/Flan-T5-XXL**from Huggingface and employs faiss for embedding-related processes.
 The implementation is integrated into the langchain library.

-3. **llama2chatbot:** Implements a chatbot using the llama2 pre-trained model.
+3. **llama2chatbot:** Implements a chatbot using the **llama2** pre-trained model.
 Offers enhanced text generation for question answering from documents.
 Utilizes Pinecone vector database for efficient processing.

-4. **ollama_models:** Includes a chatbot for document-based question answering using the ollama class's fine-tuned model named orca-mini.
+4. **ollama_models:** Includes a chatbot for document-based question answering using the ollama class's fine-tuned model named **orca-mini**.
 Offers lower memory usage compared to llama2.

-5. **GenerativeAI:** Utilizes Google's palm model to create a chatbot for various conversational purposes.
+5. **GenerativeAI:** Utilizes **Google's palm** model to create a chatbot for various conversational purposes.

-6. **Bert-finetuned bot:** Utilizes Bert pre-trained model for creating chatbot with a json dataset.
+6. **Bert-finetuned bot:** Utilizes **Bert pre-trained** model for creating chatbot with a json dataset.
+7. **Openai_turbo_chatbot:** Utilizes **Openai turbo model** for Retrival augmented generation from pdf with streaming response.
+8. **Llavaforimage:** Utilizes **Llava** multimodal for generating answer from image when we ask a question with prompt engineering.
+9. **gpt4vision:** Utilizes **gpt4vision** multimodal for retrival augmented generation for texts, tables , diagram summarization etc from images.

 ## Chatbot Descriptions